Overview

 Arexvy is a recombinant protein vaccine that causes the immune system to produce RSV antibodies.
 It includes an adjuvant which is a component that enhances the immune response to the vaccination.

-Arexvy is currently approved as a single dose to protect against symptomatic lower respiratory tract disease caused by RSV in adults aged 60 years and older.
+Arexvy is currently approved as a single dose to protect against symptomatic lower respiratory tract disease caused by RSV in adults aged 60 years and older and for adults 50 to 59 years of age who are at increased risk for RSV disease.

 Responses to vaccine